knanne/knanne.github.io/_posts/2017-12-27-notes-on-pyspark.md

 tags: [pyspark, spark, databricks]
 ---

-Random notes, links, commands or snippets of code related to big data analysis using PySpark on Databricks.
+Random notes, links, commands or snippets of code related to big data analysis using PySpark (on Databricks).

 <!-- excerpt separator -->

 * AUTO TABLE OF CONTENTS
 {:toc}

+# Intro

+Official [PySpark docs](https://spark.apache.org/docs/latest/api/python/index.html) are available, and [Databricks](https://docs.databricks.com/) has some good notes, but it can still be confusing for a beginner coming from Pandas.

+# Common Techniques

+There are two common ways to select on DataFrames through the Python API of Spark.
+Either `df.select("myCol")` or `df.selectExp("myCol")`.

+For me `.select()` is the most intuitive coming from Pandas, however I also always do `from pyspark.sql import functions as F` and use `df.select(F.col("myCol").key)` or `df.select(F.explode("myCol"))`.

+While others prefer to use `.selectExp()` which accepts SQL but still returns the DataFrame, and do `df.selectExp("myCol.key")` or `df.selectExp("explode(myCol)")`.

+Group by and aggregation look like this, `df.groupby("myCol1", "myCol2").agg(F.countDistinct("myCol3"))`.

+Chaining functions together works really well, for example: `df.filter(...).select(...).join(...).groupby(...).agg(...)`.

+Also, when dealing with HIVE tables, nested dictionaries and arrays can be utilized quite powerfully, and accessed in natural Pythonic ways.
+For example, as show above, access dictionaries using `myDictCol.key`, and index arrays simply with `myArrayCol[index]`.

+Common functions to remember are `.withColumn()` to add calculated fields to DatFrames or chain more than one `explode` together, and also `.withColumnRenamed()` to quickly rename that function-applied column.

 # Code Snippets